Endpoint Management Services

 Endpoint management is looking at each device as a breach point, and taking all actions to limit the risk of breach or minimize the damage upon breach.
 This is the foundation of Zero Trust Security and modern IT practices.

-Patch management is one of the most common culprits in SMB breaches.
+Lack of patch management is one of the most common culprits in SMB breaches.

 This significantly reduces your vulnerability and risk of breach.